Skip to main content

 Knowing how and when you plan to sell or relinquish control of your business can help you to make better decisions and achieve the best possible outcome.

 Chasing up late payments is a regular chore for most businesses that sell on credit.
-An effective approach to debt collection helps boost cashflow and reduce the risk of overdue payments turning into bad debts.
+An effective approach to debt recovery helps boost cashflow and reduce the risk of overdue payments turning into bad debts.

+Once a payment deadline has been missed, quick action to chase debts is essential.
 A personal phone call is often the most effective way to chase an overdue payment.
 With experience, it can be very easy to identify genuine reasons for non-payment and simple delaying tactics.
 If there is any kind of problem or dispute, try to resolve it straight away.
 Persistence and a positive attitude often pay off.

-Before starting more formal debt recovery proceedings, it's worth assessing the situation.
+Before starting formal debt recovery proceedings, it's worth assessing the situation.
 If the customer is in serious financial difficulties, or if the amount involved is small, you may decide simply to write it off as a bad debt.

 Handing problem debts over to a debt collection agency can be a quick and easy way to recover them.
 You can use a debt collection agency regularly or on a one-off basis.